rkday/overload-middleware/README.md

     ;; Aim to have 90% of requests served in 100ms or less (def wrapped-app (wrap-overload app {:target-latency 100}))

-wrap-overload takes a Rong app to wrap, and an options map with three possible keys:
+wrap-overload takes a Ring app to wrap, and an options map with three possible keys:

 - :target-latency (mandatory) - the target latency in milliseconds